momentmaker/walk-talk-meditate/content/_index.md

 `walk` - there is something about walking that stimulates the flow of a conversation in a spontenous way - strengthening the physical body

-`talk` - ask and share your own unique perspective of the nature of reality we all share - expanding the conceptual mind
+`talk` - ask and share your own unique perspective of the nature of reality we all share - expanding the mental body

 `meditate` - seek the peace and calmness within and harmonize your being with the energy of the group and environment - raising the spiritual body